Iranian prisoners protest against rising executions – DW – 10/10/2024

 According to the Human Rights Activists News Agency (HRANA), the number of executions in Iran increased by 23.06% between October 10, 2023 and October 8, 2024 compared to the previous 12 months (October 2022 to October 2023).
 At least 811 people were executed during this period.

 HRANA is an unofficial news agency that records and documents human rights violations in Iran with the support of activists inside and outside the country.
-It says that 186 more people were sentenced to death between October 10, 2023 and October 8, 2024.
+It said that 186 additional people were sentenced to death between October 10, 2023 and October 8, 2024.
 The Supreme Court upheld 59 of these death sentences.

-"We also have a list with the names of 47 more individuals who were executed over the past 12 months," said Mahmood Amiry-Moghaddam, the director of IHR, in an interview with DW in May.
+"We also have a list with the names of 47 more individuals who were executed over the past 12 months," said Mahmood Amiry-Moghaddam, the director of Iran Human Rights, in an interview with DW in May.
 "But we have yet to publish their names because have not been able to find a second independent source to confirm their execution."

 Not all families report executions to human rights organizations.
 Many remain silent out of fear of reprisals or shame.